-Dr. Arounsack served as the lead cultural advisor and visual anthropologist for Walt Disney Animation Studios’ Raya and the Last Dragon.
-This historic film is the studio’s first feature animation inspired by the cultures of Southeast Asia.
-Additionally, his films have aired on PBS and screened at prominent Asian American film festivals across the United States.
-His seminal documentary Getting Lao’d (director, executive producer) examined the rise of modern Lao music and film and spent over a decade in production.
+Dr. Arounsack’s groundbreaking documentary Getting Lao’d (director, executive producer) examined the rise of modern Lao music and film; it was filmed over a 13-year period.
 Next-Gen Asian American Art (director, producer) garnered awards for Best Short Documentary, Best Directing, and Best Editing at the 2018 Sacramento Asian Pacific Film Festival; it premiered at CAAMFest and aired across the nation on PBS affiliates.
 Dr. Arounsack has chaired multiple national and international Southeast Asian film festivals and showcases.

-Dr. Arounsack was part of the inaugural class of national Gates Millennium Scholars and earned a prestigious Sony Electronics award for innovative teaching.
-Dr. Arounsack is a professor of cultural anthropology and currently serves as the director of the Keck Visual Anthropology Lab (KVAL), one of the most advanced of its kind in California.
+In addition to his creative endeavors, Dr. Arounsack is a distinguished scholar.
+He earned the California State University system’s prestigious Wang Family Excellence Award for Outstanding Faculty Scholarship, one of the top faculty awards conferred by the largest public four-year university system in the United States.
+Dr. Arounsack was also part of the inaugural class of national Gates Millennium Scholars and earned a prestigious Sony Electronics award for innovative teaching.
+Dr. Arounsack is a professor of cultural anthropology and currently serves as the director of the Keck Visual Anthropology Lab (KVAL).
 He earned a Ph.D. in Ecology from the University of California, Davis.

 Visual anthropology, Southeast Asian media (film and music) and culture, transnationalism, ethnoecology, documentary, and new media production.